jrvarma/printable-binary-files/README.md

 # printable-binary-files
 A short python script that creates a printable python script that when run recreates the original binary file.
+The motivation for this is covered in [my blog post](https://jrvcomputing.wordpress.com/2015/09/20/digital-wills-and-printable-password-vaults/) on Digital Wills and Printable Password Vaults.

 Usage